outsidedav/swift/data/cloudant.md

 }
 client.add(operation: delete)
 ```
 {: codeblock}

 ## Step 4.
 Testing your app
 {: #cloudant_testing}

-Is everything set-up correctly?
+Is everything configured correctly?
 Test it out!

-1. Run your application, making sure to invoke the initialization and respective operations, such as creating a document.
+1. Run your application, making sure to start the initialization and respective operations, such as creating a document.
 2. Return to the {{site.data.keyword.cloudant_short_notm}} service instance previously created in your web browser, and open the service dashboard.
 3. Select the database that is used, and you can see the documents in the dashboard.

 Having trouble?
 Check out the [{{site.data.keyword.cloudant_short_notm}} API Reference](/docs/services/Cloudant/api/index.html#api-reference-overview).

 ## Next steps
 {: #cloudant_next notoc}